What Does Battery Discharge Warning Mean?

 2. Jumpstart

-Jumpstart is the oldest technique to put some life into a discharged battery.
+Jumpstart is the oldest trick in the book to put some life into a discharged battery.
 Take jump wires and connect your battery to a good battery.
-If you are lucky enough, the car will start, and once it starts, the alternator will recharge it again.
+If you are lucky enough, the car will start, and once it starts, the alternator will start doing its job.

 3. Get it Recharged

 If nothing is working, then try to charge the battery externally.
 Multiple external DC chargers are available in the market.
-Or you can visit a battery shop where they will charge it for $10-20.
+Or you can visit a battery shop where they will charge it for $10-20 to trickle charge your battery.

 4. Replace the Battery